 Nothing says “London” more emphatically than the 318-foot tower housing the giant clock and its resounding bell known as Big Ben.
 Below it, stretching along the Thames, are the Houses of Parliament, the seat of Britain’s government for many centuries.

 Another city hotshot is The London Eye, built to mark London’s millennium celebrations in 2000.
 Its individual glass capsules offer the most spectacular views of the city as you embark on a circular tour rising 443 feet above the Thames.

-With that we come to the end of ‘Things To Do In London‘ section of our blog: Student Housing Guide London.
+With that, we come to the end of the ‘Things To Do In London‘ section of our blog: Student Housing Guide London.